jeremysee2/jeremysee2.github.io/_posts/Lichee Tang FPGA/2021-03-31-tutorial-3-uart-inteface.md

 #### UART Transmitter

 For the UART transmitter, it's quite similar to the `task` from the UART receiver testbench.
+The variable names are also similar to the UART receiver module.

 ```verilog
 //////////////////////////////////////////////////////////////////////